Boda boda: Kampala

 In 2013, one source claims 300,000 were operating in Kampala, Uganda.
 Data from the Kampala Capital City Authority show 120,000 registered motorcycles in the city around the same time although the number of boda bodas could be higher as some are unregistered according to a representative of the Kampala Boda-boda Riders Association.
 The same source indicated in 2015 that around 40,000 were operating in central Kampala.
 Another knowledgeable source suggested in 2015 that the true figure is closer to double that number.

-Across Uganda riding boda bodas has become a substantial source of income for many youths, providing livelihood to thousands of families in the country.
-In Kampala, the business has attracted tour and travel investors with one company 'Uganda Adventure Safaris and Boda Boda Tours' providing city maneuver as one of their exciting tour packages for many visitors and tourists in Kampala.
+Across Uganda riding boda bodas has become a source of income for many youths, providing livelihood to thousands of families in the country.
+In Kampala, the business has attracted tour and travel investors with one company 'Uganda Adventure Safaris and Boda Boda Tours' providing city maneuver as one of their tour packages for many visitors and tourists in Kampala.